justinnoor/pfhowto/README.md

 *--snip--*
 ```

-One really intelligent feature of anchors is their ability to insert rules manually into running ruleset without reloading them.
-This can be useful for testing, quick-fixes, emergencies, etc.
+One extremely intelligent feature of anchors is their ability to insert rules into a running ruleset on-the-fly without having to reload it.
+This can be useful for testing, quick-fixes, emergencies, etc. For example, let's imagine that a remote host is acting strange and we want to block it without formally adding a rule to the main ruleset.
+Instead we can add an anchor just below the **block all** rule.
+We'll name it `rogue_host`

-Add an anchor *below* the **block all** rule:
+Add the anchor:
 ```
 *--snip--*
 set skip on lo0